Facebook Ads for Musicians 2026: How to Scale Music Marketing After Meta’s Andromeda Update

 Most platforms default to 7-day click attribution, meaning they only credit conversions that happen within a week of someone clicking your ad.
 But, music discovery doesn’t always work that fast.
 Someone might hear your track in an ad on Monday, remember your name on Friday, and stream you the following Tuesday.

-Instagram and TikTok are particularly bad for this.
+Instagram and TikTok are particular pain points for this.
 People see your ad, don’t click through immediately, but your artist name or song title sticks in their head.
 Three days later, they’re browsing Spotify and think, “wait, who was/what was the name of that artist I saw?”
 Platform analytics will show this as organic discovery, not ad-driven traffic, even though your ad spend directly caused it.

 Andromeda-specific attribution quirk: Meta’s algorithm now optimises for view-through conversions more aggressively than pre-2024 systems because it can better predict which impressions lead to delayed action.
 Your campaign dashboard might show mediocre click-through rates but strong conversion rates because Andromeda is deliberately serving impressions to people who won’t click immediately but will remember and search later.
 This is why weekly reviews matter more than daily CTR monitoring, the algorithm is playing a longer game than you might expect.

-Track your baseline streaming numbers before running ads, then monitor for 2-3 weeks after campaigns finish.
-If your organic discovery numbers stay elevated compared to the pre-campaign baseline, your ads worked better than the platform dashboards suggest.
+Track baseline streaming numbers before running ads.
+Monitor for 2-3 weeks after campaigns finish.
+If organic discovery numbers stay elevated compared to pre-campaign baseline, your ads worked better than the dashboards show.
 Not everything that matters shows up in Facebook’s reporting.
 Review your campaigns monthly, not daily.
 Track three things: cost per converting action (stream, follow, email), baseline growth vs. campaign periods, and delayed attribution spikes.
 If you’re spending £100 a month and seeing 15% sustained growth in discovery streams 2-3 weeks later, that’s working, even if Facebook’s dashboard shows mediocre CTR.

 Tracking discipline separates artists who scale from artists who burn budgets.
 Review weekly, not daily, algorithms need learning time.
 When campaigns tank (and 60-70% will), the next section will show you how to recover without torching your entire budget.
 For now, get your Pixel installed and UTMs configured.
 Data beats guesswork every single time.